learn-co-curriculum/hs-html-css-todo/README.md

 The animations should start as soon as your page loads without clicking anything or hovering over anything.

-<a href='https://learn.co/lessons/hs-html-css-todo' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-html-css-todo' title='Getting Jiggy With It'>Getting Jiggy With It</a> on Learn.co and start learning to code for free.</p>